Michael-Gallagher-DS/stock-market-project/README.md

 # stock-market-project

-## The Database
 Created a SQL database containing over 8 years of historical pricing data for 500+ US equities and ETFs.
 The database includes 15 custom features for technical analysis and is updated daily after market close powered by PythonAnywhere’s task scheduler.
-The database serves as the backbone for the daily market reports and backtesting tool.
+The database serves as the backbone for the automated reporing and backtesting tools.

+## Database
+A comprehensive financial database powered by MySQL and Python, housing 8+ years of historical market data for more than 500 US stocks and ETFs.
+The system leverages PythonAnywhere's scheduling capabilities to refresh the data after each trading day.

 ## Automated Daily Reporting
 Developed a robust reporting system that delivers market-wide performance insights and actionable trade ideas in a concise, three-part format.
 The report is automatically emailed at the end of each trading, following the update of the stock market database.